F4bioo/Tourtip/README.md

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to Tourtip, please follow these steps:
 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
+2. Create a new branch from `develop` (`git checkout -b feature/my-amazing-feature`).
 3. Make your changes.
-4. Commit your changes (`git commit -am 'Changed: my feature'`).
+4. Commit your changes (`git commit -m 'Changed: My amazing feature'`).
-5. Push to the branch (`git push origin feature/my-feature`).
+5. Push to the branch (`git push origin feature/my-amazing-feature`).
-6. Create a new Pull Request.
+6. Create a new Pull Request to the `develop` branch.

 ## License
 Tourtip is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.